Flyaway cost

 The flyaway cost can be meaningfully compared to another cost metric, the procurement cost.
 The procurement cost (often referred to for military aircraft as the weapons system cost) is the total price of the aircraft.
-A good way of looking at the difference is the flyaway cost is the cost of making the aircraft, but the procurement cost is the cost of buying the aircraft.
+A good way of looking at the difference is that the flyaway cost is the cost of making the aircraft, while the procurement cost is the cost of buying the aircraft.
 Procurement costs may include ancillary equipment costs, one time non-recurring contract costs, and airframe, engine and avionics support costs.
 For example, the flyaway cost for the Boeing F/A-18E/F Super Hornet up to 2009 (for the 449 units built) was US$ 57.5 million per unit, but the procurement cost was 39.8% higher, at US$ 80.4 million per unit.
 The production cost of technologically complicated aircraft will always be higher during the low rate initial production (LRIP) period, and costs per units invariably drop as an aircraft is put into full production.
 The Government Accountability Office has found that the United States Department of Defense rarely achieves these cost savings because few programs move from LRIP to full-scale production.